Remote productivity, when employees can't be in the office, has never been more important.

 Read more on how our strong protections of VDI with Adaptive User Segmentation is another benefit of the Adaptive Security Platform.
 This is more relevant than ever to allow businesses to thread the needle on security and remote user productivity.

 Better yet, we encourage you to try Illumio for free to see how your organization can implement VDI.

-TL;DR: My colleague Neil and I sat down (from a good 50 miles apart) to discuss a world of remote work, moving to VDI, and how segmentation helps you stay secure and productive.
-We'd love for you to join the conversation or if you have questions, ask away.
+My colleague Neil and I sat down (from a good 50 miles apart) to discuss a world of remote work, moving to VDI, and how micro-segmentation helps you stay secure and productive.
+We'd love for you to join the conversation or ask questions.